Compared to measuring public market investments, private equity benchmarks for fund performance are an entirely different animal.

 - Compare a fund or portfolio to the public markets and compare that to how well the private equity industry did relative to the public markets

 Finally, when you establish a robust benchmark to evaluate the performance of an actively managed portfolio, consider to what extent multiple measurements will allow for a more holistic view.
 Are you capturing quantitative and qualitative measures over both short- and long-term periods?
-This is the kind of data that will help your firm have the necessary big-picture view you need to make informed investment decisions.
+This is the kind of data that will help your firm have the big-picture view necessary to make informed investment decisions.

-Today’s data analytics solutions can help your firm eliminate unnecessary risk by ensuring your team is always looking at a single source of truth.
-Not only can you increase the transparency and accuracy of the data you collect, your firm can also gain critical back-end efficiencies when you chose a solution designed specifically for private equity.
+Today’s data analytics solutions can help your firm eliminate unnecessary risk by ensuring your team is always working from a single source of truth.
+Not only can you increase the transparency and accuracy of the data you collect, your firm can also gain critical backend efficiencies when you choose a solution designed specifically for private equity.

-Altvia’s Answers, for example, is designed to help firms connect data from disparate sources and easily gather meaningful information they can use to create more powerful benchmarks.
-With a central repository for all of your firm’s data—and analytics you can use without asking your IT department for help—your firm can also quickly access the information investors request and need to make decisions.
+Altvia Answers, for example, helps firms connect data from disparate sources and easily gather meaningful information they can use to create more powerful private equity benchmarks.
+With a central repository for all of your firm’s data—and analytics you can obtain without IT assistance—your firm can also quickly access the information investors request and need in order to make good decisions.

-Adopting tools designed for private equity can help your firm deliver a trusted, transparent experience to stakeholders and investors—and stand out from the competition.
+Adopting tools designed for private equity can help your firm provide a fully transparent experience that builds trust with stakeholders and investors, and that empowers you to stand out from the competition.

-Today, many private equity firms use U.S. benchmarks like the S&P 500, but some firms are beginning to recommend a switch to a more global or blended benchmark system.
-If this trend takes off, expect a slow progression, as changing a benchmark is a complex process requiring the approval of a firm’s board.
+Today, many private equity firms use U.S. benchmarks like the S&P 500., However, some firms are beginning to recommend switching to a more global or blended benchmark system.
+If this trend takes hold, expect a slow progression, as changing a benchmark is a complex process requiring the approval of a firm’s board.